Construction of the World Trade Center: Twin Towers

 In 1970, tugboat workers went on strike, halting the transport of material to the construction site.
 The Port Authority attempted other means of transporting material, including via helicopter.
 When this method was tried, the helicopter lost its load of steel into the Kill Van Kull.
 Some other mishaps occurred during the construction process, including disruption of telephone service in Lower Manhattan when telephone cables were crushed by pile drivers.
 On March 16, 1970, an explosion injured six workers when a truck hit a propane tank.
-In all, 60 workers were killed in construction accidents while the World Trade Center was being built.

 The topping out ceremony of the North Tower (1 World Trade Center) took place on December 23, 1970, while the South Tower (2 World Trade Center)'s ceremony occurred on July 19, 1971.
 The first tenants moved into the North Tower on December 15, 1970, and into the South Tower in January 1972.
 The buildings were dedicated on April 4, 1973; Tobin, who had resigned the year before, was absent from the ceremonies.

 Building the World Trade Center involved excavating 1200000 cuyd of material.
 Rather than transporting this material at great costs out to sea or to landfills in New Jersey, the fill material was used to expand the Manhattan shoreline across West Street.
 Work to demolish the piers began on January 5, 1967, including Pier 7 to Pier 11 which were all constructed around 1910.
 The demolition work moved forward, despite conflicts between David Rockefeller, Governor Nelson Rockefeller, and Mayor John Lindsay regarding plans for Battery Park City.
 Landfill material from the World Trade Center was used to add land, and a cellular cofferdam was constructed to retain the material.
 The result was a 700 ft extension into the Hudson River, running six blocks or 1484 ft.
 This land was a "gift" to New York City, allowing more tax-generating developments in Battery Park City.

 Other buildings

 The World Trade Center complex included four other smaller buildings constructed during the 1970s and early 1980s.
 3 World Trade Center was a 22-story building, which was home to the Marriott World Trade Center.
 It was designed by Skidmore, Owings and Merrill in 1978–79.
 4 World Trade Center, 5 World Trade Center, and 6 World Trade Center were all 8–9 story buildings that were designed by the same team as the Twin Towers, including Minoru Yamasaki; Emery Roth & Sons; and Skilling, Helle, Christiansen, Robertson.
 7 World Trade Center was built in the mid-1980s, just north of the main World Trade Center site.
-The 47-story building was designed by Emery, Roth & Sons, and constructed on top of a Con Edison power substation.
+The 47-story building was designed by Emery Roth & Sons, and constructed on top of a Con Edison power substation.